 The Royal Mint commemorative WW1 coin programme finishes this centenary year, with a £2 circulating coin for the Armistice.
-Stephen used Wilfred Owen’s words from his poem ‘Strange Meeting’ in the design he submitted.
+Stephen used Wilfred Owen’s words from the poem ‘Strange Meeting’ in the design.
 ‘From one who lost his life, we have his heartfelt reaction to war with these lines,’ says Stephen, ‘not the unhelpful, jingoistic nonsense of others.’

 The coin’s ground on which the lettering sits was scanned from clay embedded with soil from where Owen was killed in Flanders just a week before the end of hostilities.
 Owen was a soldier in the Manchester Regiment and in 2012 Stephen made the journey from Manchester to Ors where Owen is buried in the village graveyard (see photos below).
 The coin has now been released by the Mint.
 The edge inscription carries Owen's dates.